Entanglement asymmetry for higher and noninvertible symmetries: Asymmetry for the interval Hilbert space

 \subsection{Symmetrizer from (weak) Hopf algebra structure}

 We can find an alternative, but equivalent, formula for the symmetrizer by leveraging the following reasoning that holds in the invertible case for a symmetry group $G$ (or equivalently, for the group algebra $\mathbb{C}[G]$).
 Consider a Hilbert space $\cH$ that carries a representation of $G$.
 A density matrix $\rho \in \End(\cH)$ is an element of $\cH \otimes \cH^\vee$ (the second factor being the dual space).
 This tensor product itself carries a representation of $G$, which decomposes into a sum of irreducible representations.
 Then, the symmetrization operation is reproduced by applying to this space the projector onto the trivial representation.
 The obstacle in generalizing this reasoning to the noninvertible case is that for a generic algebra $\cA$ the concepts of tensor product of representations, of dual (or conjugate) representation, and of trivial representation, are not defined.
 In the special case that the algebra is \emph{Hopf}, however, these concepts are available and the symmetrizer can be written as the projector onto the trivial representation.
-Moreover, we will see that if the algebra is only \emph{weak Hopf}, a formula similar to that of the Hopf case applies, even though it lacks that interpretation.
-It was shown in \cite{Kitaev:2011dxc, Cordova:2024iti} that the strip algebras are always weak Hopf, therefore we can apply the strategy above to the case of the interval Hilbert space. \footnote{On the contrary, the tube algebra is in general not a weak Hopf algebra.
+Moreover, we will see that if the algebra is only weak Hopf but its antipode map is involutive (such an algebra is called \emph{weak Kac} \cite{Bohm:1999}), a formula similar to that of the Hopf case applies, even though it lacks that interpretation.
+It was shown in \cite{Kitaev:2011dxc, Cordova:2024iti} that the strip algebras are always weak Hopf, therefore when they satisfy the weak Kac condition we can apply the strategy above to the case of the interval Hilbert space. \footnote{On the contrary, the tube algebra is in general not a weak Hopf algebra.
 One can still define a tensor product of representations using the so-called Day convolution product \cite{Day:1970}.
 We do not explore such a possibility here.}

 Let us first consider the case that a strip algebra $\cA$ is constructed using a strongly-symmetric boundary condition.
 We can show that such a strip algebra is a Hopf algebra.
 We provide definitions and basic properties in \cref{app: Hopf algebras} and prove the claim in \cref{app: symm strip Hopf}.